Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Implication

-\figurename~\ref{fig:compare} shows a qualitative comparison of these models under different training objectives.
-It can be seen that even with the advanced network structure design, the rain removal effects of the baseline models of SPDNet and RCDNet are not satisfactory.
+\figurename~\ref{fig:compare} shows qualitative comparisons of these models under different training objectives.
+First, we observe that the baseline models for SPDNet and RCDNet fail to generalize, despite their advanced architectures.
 Using a larger range of rain can bring limited improvements.
-In the case of medium range rain, reducing the background image to 64 significantly improves the rain removal effect and results in unstable image reconstruction.
-When the rain range is enlarged, and the training background is set to 128 patches, the model can show excellent performance in rain removal and background reconstruction.
-Note that we do not use additional data or improve the network structure throughout the process.
-We only adjust the training data.
+Using fewer backgrounds (64 patches) with medium rain significantly improves deraining, but at the cost of unstable image reconstruction.
+In contrast, by balancing a larger rain range with 128 background patches, the model excels at both rain removal and background reconstruction.
+Crucially, these significant improvements were achieved solely by adjusting the training patch numbers.
+No changes were made to the network architectures.

-We also present the comparison on real images in \figurename~\ref{fig:real}.
-In addition, semi-supervised methods \cite{wei2019semi,huang2021memory} have also been used to improve the deraining effect on real images, and we also include the representative method Syn2Real \cite{yasarla2020syn2real,yasarla2021semi}.
+The comparison on real images is shown in \figurename~\ref{fig:real}.
+For context, we compare against semi-supervised methods like Syn2Real \cite{yasarla2020syn2real,yasarla2021semi}, which also aim to improve performance on real images.
 Syn2Real-Syn is trained on synthetic data, and Syn2Real-Real is trained on synthetic labeled data and real unlabeled data.
-Due to the difference in the distribution of rain streaks, the models trained using synthetic data can not generate satisfactory rain removal effects.
+As expected, models trained purely on synthetic data fail on real images due to the domain gap in rain patterns.
 When obtaining some real images, Syn2Real-Real can indeed achieve some improvement.
 However, these improvements are not brought by improving the generalization ability.
-Because these methods manage to convert ``rain outside the training set'' to ``rain inside the training set''.
-Since data collection is extremely difficult, this method still faces great challenges in practice.
+It works by effectively converting "unseen rain" into "seen rain" by incorporating it into the training process.
+This approach is impractical, as collecting even unlabeled real data is extremely difficult.
 Our method improves generalization performance and achieves better results on test images.